Cheesy Road Game

 Step 1–2: Bet & Direction

-Step 3–4: Navigate & Build
+Step 3-4: Move and Build

 The Chees Road Game mouse moves to the chosen tile.
 If the tile is safe, the multiplier increases.
 Each tile shows a multiplier value (1.05x, 1.1x, 1.5x, etc.) that compounds into the running total.
 If one of 5 trap types catches the mouse, the round ends and the bet is lost.
 The key feature: Chees Road Game lets players switch volatility preference at every single step.